How to Demand Compensatory Education in Connecticut Special Education

 "We'll add extra sessions to next year's IEP."
 This is not compensatory education — this is a prospective IEP change.
 Compensatory education is a separate remedy for past violations, delivered in addition to current services.

 "The student made progress despite the missed services."
-Progress does not erase the violation.
-The district was required to deliver the services in the IEP.
-Failure to deliver is a per se violation, regardless of whether the student progressed through other means.
+Progress does not by itself erase a failure to deliver the services in the IEP.
+Document the missed services and the educational impact rather than assuming progress resolves the issue.

 "We didn't have the staff."
 Staffing is the district's responsibility.
 A staffing shortage does not excuse failure to implement an IEP.
 The obligation to provide FAPE exists regardless of the district's budget or hiring challenges.

 "We need to discuss this at a PPT."
 Acceptable — but set a deadline.
-If the PPT doesn't result in a written compensatory education agreement within 30 days, move to a state complaint.
+If the PPT doesn't result in a written compensatory education agreement within your 30-day target, consider moving to a state complaint.

 The Escalation Path

-- Written demand letter → district has 10 business days to respond
+- Written demand letter → request a response within 10 business days

 - PPT meeting → if the district agrees to convene one, push for a written compensatory education plan

 - State complaint to BSE → if the district refuses or stalls, file with the CSDE Bureau of Special Education.
-The BSE must investigate within 60 calendar days and can order compensatory education as corrective action
+The BSE must issue a written decision within 60 calendar days and can order compensatory education as corrective action

-- Mediation → voluntary, confidential, often faster than due process for quantifiable disputes
+- Mediation → voluntary and confidential, and an alternative to due process for quantifiable disputes

 - Due process hearing → if all else fails, a hearing officer can order compensatory education with binding authority